-AC Group is one of the leading companies, specializing in the evaluation, selection, and ranking of vendors in the PMS/EHR healthcare marketplace.
-Twice per year, AC Group publishes a detailed report on vendor PMS/EHR functional, usability, and company viability.
-This evaluation decision tool has been used by more than 25,000 physicians since 2002.
-Additionally, AC Group has conducted more than 450 PMS/EHR searches, selections, and contract negotiations for small physician offices to large IPAs and hospitals since 2002.
+AC Group is one of the leading companies, specializing in the evaluation, selection, and ranking of vendors in the PMS/EHR, RCM, HIE, and Population Health marketplace.
+Twice per year, AC Group publishes a detailed report on vendor functional, usability, and company viability.
+This evaluation decision tool has been used by more than 200 hospitals and more thna 25,000 physicians since 2002.
+Additionally, AC Group has conducted more than 450 software searches, selections, and contract negotiations for ACOs, Hospital, and small physician offices to large IPAs.

 When your company's future is on the line, there's no room for error or guesswork in IT decision-making.
 That's why more than 500 healthcare organizations worldwide approach their most critical IT challenges with the help of trusted advisors from AC Group, Inc. (ACG).
 Since 1972, the consultants at ACG have been helping physicians, IPAs, health plans, TPAs, hospitals, and healthcare IT vendors make better strategic and tactical decisions.

 This unmatched combination of market research and real-world healthcare assessment gives clients the tools they need to eliminate wasteful technology spending, avoid the inefficiency of trial and error, and discover a superior alternative to "guess" decisions.

 For our healthcare physician clients, ACG provides independent advisory and consultative services designed to assist physicians in evaluating and selecting technology to enable the creation of the “The Digital Medical Office of the Future”.

 New Research Papers from AC Group